-Revelation 11:18 And the nations were angry, and your wrath is come, and the time of the dead, that they should be judged, and that you should give reward unto your servants the prophets, and to the saints, and them that fear your name, small and great, and should destroy them which destroy the earth.
+Revelation 11:18 The nations were angry, and Your wrath has come, and the time of the dead, that they should be judged, and that You should reward Your servants the prophets and the saints, and those who fear Your name, small and great, and should destroy those who destroy the earth.

 That is a sobering, sobering statement.
 God is going to destroy those who are destroying the earth, whether it be through neglect or mismanagement.
 Remember, the earth is our environment.
 It includes us, because we are part of this environment.
 How we manage and how we take care of our environment, including ourselves, tells God very much about whether or not we really get what He is doing, because if we get it, we will vigorously do something about dressing and keeping the environment and ourselves.

-Don't you think that if you were in the world and that you were going to inherit a piece of property, that you would be doing everything in your power to make sure that when you inherited that piece of property that it was going to be in good condition?
+Do you not think that if you were in the world and that you were going to inherit a piece of property, that you would be doing everything in your power to make sure that when you inherited that piece of property that it was going to be in good condition?
 The earth is our inheritance.
 The overall responsibility is definitely there.
-We have a broad stewardship responsibility right at the beginning of the book, with some of the specific details given in other portion of the Bible.
+We have a broad stewardship responsibility right at the beginning of the Book, with some of the specific details given in other portions of the Bible.

-We're going to go to the book of Isaiah to chapter 57 to another principle.
+We are going to go to the book of Isaiah to chapter 57 to another principle.
 These things are all tied together, and they all have something to do with our responsibility, sometimes specific, sometimes generally, about taking care of ourselves.
-This next point may be the most important one of all the principles that I'm going to give you.
+This next point may be the most important one of all the principles that I am going to give you.

 That in itself is a significant statement.
 God dwells with, He lives with, He walks and talks with those who are of a contrite and humble spirit.
 Now why?

-V15 . . . to revive the spirit of the humble, and to revive the heart of the contrite ones.
-16 For I will not contend forever, neither will I be always wroth: for the spirit should fail before me, and the souls which I have made.
-17 For the iniquity of his covetousness was I wroth, and smote him: I hid me, and was wroth, and he went on frowardly in the way of his heart.
-18 I have seen his ways, and I will heal him: I will lead him also, and restore comforts unto him and to his mourners.
-19 I create the fruit of the lips; Peace, peace to him that is far off, and to him that is near, says the LORD; and I will heal him.
-20 But the wicked are like the troubled sea, when it cannot rest, whose waters cast up mire and dirt.
-21 There is no peace, says my God, to the wicked.
+Isaiah 57:15-21 . . . to revive the spirit of the humble, and to revive the heart of the contrite ones.
+For I will not contend forever, neither will I be always be angry; for the spirit would fail before Me, and the souls which I have made.
+For the iniquity of his covetousness was I angry and struck him; I hid and was angry, and he went on backsliding in the way of his heart.
+I have seen his ways, and will heal him; I will also lead him, and restore comforts to him and to his mourners.
+I create the fruit of the lips; peace, peace to him who is far off and to him who is near," says the LORD, "and I will heal him.
+But the wicked are like the troubled sea, when it cannot rest, whose waters cast up mire and dirt.
+There is no peace," says my God, "for the wicked."

-Isaiah 58:7 Is it not to deal your bread to the hungry, and that you bring the poor that are cast out to your house?
-When you see the naked, that you cover him: and that you hide not yourself from your own flesh?
-8 Then shall your light break forth as the morning, and your health shall spring forth speedily; and your righteousness shall go before you; the glory of the LORD shall be your rereward.
+Isaiah 58:7-8 Is it not to share your bread with the hungry, and that you bring to your house the poor who are cast out; when you see the naked, that you cover him, and not hide yourself from your own flesh?
+Then your light shall break forth like the morning, your healing shall spring forth speedily; and your righteousness shall go before you; the glory of the LORD shall be your rear guard.

 This provides a foundation for this principle, because I think you can see that it is God's intent to heal, to give health, and to restore.
 This principle is that it is our relationship with God that is the keystone and the fountainhead of good physical, mental, emotional, and spiritual health.
 He is the source of every good gift enabling us to meet our stewardship responsibility, and there is no way that I can overestimate the importance of this relationship.

 "Every good and perfect gift comes down from the Father of lights," including God's help, including peace of mind, including right attitudes and ways of thinking.
 He has the power to make things right, and with Him as the central issue in our lives, things will always be moving towards making things right.
-That's the way He is.
-That's what the Bible Study was about this morning.
-God is always moving, even through calamity, to bring things right so that out of every move that He makes comes righteousness—the right doings of His own actions, as well as moving us toward righteousness.
+That is the way He is.
+That is what the Bible study was about this morning.
+God is always moving, even through calamity, to bring things right so that out of every move He makes comes righteousness—the right doings of His own actions, as well as moving us toward righteousness.

-Romans 8:28 is very comforting and encouraging, but it doesn't always mean that we will understand what is going on in our lives, but we must still exercise our faith in Him, that He, by His spirit can empower us to make even His decisions that seem to be calamitous on our part, more acceptable so that we can have peace.
+Romans 8:28 is very comforting and encouraging, but it does not always mean that we will understand what is going on in our lives, but we must still exercise our faith in Him, that He, by His Spirit can empower us to make even His decisions that seem to be calamitous on our part, more acceptable so that we can have peace.

-Let's go to Isaiah 43:1-3 and then verse 11.
-We're going to add to this, and there is a principle that will arise in these next three sections that we go to.
+Let us go to Isaiah 43.
+We are going to add to this, and there is a principle that will arise in these next three sections that we go to.

 It is "Savior" that I am going to focus on here.
 God is our Savior.
 Do you know what He does?
 He delivers.
-That's what the word means.
-He delivers us from the troublous waters.
+That is what the word means.
+He delivers us from the troubled waters.
 He delivers us from the trials of tribulation.
 He delivers us from bad health.
 He delivers us into good spiritual health as well, and it takes a Savior, and it takes the relationship with Him to be able to accomplish this.

-V11 I, even I, am the LORD; and beside me there is no saviour.
+Isaiah 43:11 I, even I, am the LORD, and besides Me there is no savior.

-Isaiah 45:15 Verily you are a God that hides yourself, O God of Israel, the Saviour.
+Isaiah 45:15 Truly You are a God, who hide Yourself, O God of Israel, the Savior!

-V21 Tell you, and bring them near; yes, let them take counsel together: who has declared this from ancient time?
+Isaiah 45:21-22 Tell and bring forth your case; yes, let them take counsel together.
+Who has declared this from ancient time?
 Who has told it from that time?
-Have not I the LORD?
-And there is no God else beside me; a just God and a Saviour; there is none beside me.
-22 Look unto me, and be you saved [be delivered], . . .
+Have not I, the LORD?
+And there is no other God besides Me, a just God and a Savior; there is none besides Me.
+Look to Me, and be saved [be delivered], . . .

 It is the relationship with Him that is the key to good health for us.
-"Look unto Me and be saved [be delivered]."
+"Look to Me and be saved [be delivered]."

-V22 . . . all the ends of the earth: for I am God, and there is none else.
+Isaiah 45:22 . . . all you ends of the earth!
+For I am God, and there is no other.

-V8 For he said, Surely they are my people, children that will not lie: so he was their Saviour.
+Isaiah 63:8 For He said, Surely they are My people, children who will not lie.
+So He became their Savior.

-God is a Deliverer, and that's what Savior means.
+God is a Deliverer, and that is what Savior means.
 For one thing, He can deliver us so that we have peace, and therefore are able to maintain a good attitude.
 Maintaining a good attitude is a major element in good health.
-Attitudes such as depression, cynicism, negativity, incredulity, irritability worry, anxiety, criticism, resentment, double mindedness, distress, guilt, excessive grief, hopelessness and despair, are precursors of disease.
+Attitudes such as depression, cynicism, negativity, incredulity, irritability, worry, anxiety, criticism, resentment, double-mindedness, distress, guilt, excessive grief, hopelessness and despair, are precursors of disease.
 They are tremendously stressful, and they lead to breakdowns in the immune system.

 John 14:15 If you love me, . . .

-See, we're in a relationship.
+See, we are in a relationship.
 Do we really love Him?
 He says "Prove it."
-Here's how you can do it.
+Here is how you can do it.

-V15 If you love me, keep my commandments.
-16 And I will pray the Father, and he shall give you another Comforter, that he may abide with you forever: 17 Even the Spirit of truth; whom the world cannot receive, because it sees him not, neither knows him, but you know him; for he dwells with you, and shall be in you.
+John 14:15-17 If you love Me, keep My commandments.
+And I will pray the Father, and He will give you another Helper, that He may abide with you forever—the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.

-The key word for our purposes here today is "Comforter," and I think we all know that this comes from the Greek "parakletos."
+The key word for our purposes here today is "Helper," and I think we all know that this comes from the Greek parakletos.
 Parakletos means one called along side to help.
 The word indicates to get assistance, to comfort, to guide.
-God says He will give us a Comforter.
-I want to connect that thought with what Jesus said in Matthew 7:7-11, because with the gift there is responsibility, and one of our responsibilities is stated here in verses 7 through 11.
+God says He will give us a Helper.
+I want to connect that thought with what Jesus said in Matthew 7, because with the gift there is responsibility, and one of our responsibilities is stated here in verses 7 through 11.

-Matthew 7:7 Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened unto you: 8 For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened.
+Matthew 7:7-11 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 [How positive that is!]
-9 Or what man is there of you, whom if his son ask bread, will he give him a stone?
-10 Or if he ask a fish, will he give him a serpent?
-11 If you then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?
+Or what man is there among you who, if his son asks for bread, will give him a stone?
+Or if he asks for a fish, will he give him a serpent?
+If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him?

 You put that admonition there together with a promise that is given to us in John 14, and you will find that there is great hope there for those who exercise their faith, that they will receive whatever is needed to maintain and to build good health; but [we must have] patience, patience, patience, and commitment.
 Human nature wants instant gratification and results.

 God is going to use our requests to build things that are going to last for eternity, but on the other hand He promises to be the source of whatever it is that we need to make it there, and to do it while living an abundant life.
-He's not going to withhold any good thing.
-He's not going to withhold anything that is going to help us to make it, while He creates what He wants within us.
+He is not going to withhold any good thing.
+He is not going to withhold anything that is going to help us to make it, while He creates what He wants within us.

-That is where the patience comes in, and that's where the commitment and the perseverance comes in, because human nature wants to trick us into believing that if God doesn't answer instantly that He's not going to answer at all.
+That is where the patience comes in, and that is where the commitment and the perseverance comes in, because human nature wants to trick us into believing that if God does not answer instantly that He is not going to answer at all.
 To build good health is something that cannot be done overnight.
 By the time that God called most of you, you had been destroying your health for twenty-five or thirty years.

-I can give a personal experience from our family, and it's a good thing that we were so dumb that we didn't know any better, or whatever, or God was blessing us with whatever it was that we needed.
+I can give a personal experience from our family, and it is a good thing that we were so dumb that we did not know any better, or whatever, or God was blessing us with whatever it was that we needed.
 When we came into the church in 1959 we had just as bad a bias as anybody had that God calls into the church.
-We were doing what we thought was normal, but what we were doing was still not right, and so Evelyn decided that we were going to start making switches, and I go along with it.
+We were doing what we thought was normal, but what we were doing was still not right, and so Evelyn decided that we were going to start making switches, and I went along with it.

 It is God who empowers us to believe as we do.
 It is God who gives truth, whether in physical areas, health areas, or other spiritual area.
 It is God who gives love.
 It is God who grants repentance.
 It is God who guides our choices.